tarifulfahim/business-intelligent-chat/README.md

 1. Open your browser to `http://localhost:3001`
 2. You'll see the chat interface with sample questions
-3. Click on a sample question or type your own:
+3. Ask **any** business question in natural language!
+Examples:
-   - "Show me top customers"
+   - "Show me top customers by revenue"
    - "What's our total revenue?"
-   - "Show me top products"
+   - "Show me top selling products"
-   - "Revenue by category"
+   - "Revenue by product category"
-   - "Show orders by country"
+   - "Which customers are from Germany?"
+   - "What's the average order value?"
+   - "List all products in the Beverages category"
-   - "Employee performance"
+   - "Show employee sales performance"
+   - Or **any other question** about customers, orders, products, and sales!

 ## Project Structure